Meet Getwid: WordPress Gutenberg Blocks by MotoPress

 - Change the image size.

-With this Gutenberg block you can feature client testimonials anywhere on your website.
+With this Testimonial Gutenberg block, you can feature client testimonials anywhere on your website.

 - Admin-added testimonials.